kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## encoding/xml

-* unmarshal - like the previous 2 samples with type definition, but reading XML instead of writing.

 ## errors

 * basic - basic example of a custom implementation of the error interface. tour-of-go covers